 With a 529 prepaid tuition plan, if your contract is for four years of tuition, tuition is guaranteed regardless of its cost at the time the beneficiary actually attends the school.
 One downside is that there's uncertainty in how benefits will be applied if the beneficiary attends a different school.
-Another negative is that the plan doesn't cover costs other than tuition, such as room and board.
+Another is that the plan doesn't cover costs other than tuition, such as room and board.

-A 529 college savings plan, on the other hand, can be used to pay a student's expenses at most postsecondary educational institutions.
-Distributions used to pay the following expenses are income-tax-free for federal purposes and potentially also for state purposes, making the tax deferral a permanent savings:
+A 529 savings plan, on the other hand, can be used to pay a student's expenses at most postsecondary educational institutions.
+Distributions used to pay the following expenses are income-taxfree for federal purposes and potentially also for state purposes, making the tax deferral a permanent savings:

-- Qualified postsecondary school expenses, such as tuition, mandatory fees, books, supplies, computer equipment, software, Internet service and, generally, room and board, - Elementary and secondary school tuition of up to \$10,000 per year per student, and - ✓ Up to \$10,000 of student loans per beneficiary.
+- Qualified postsecondary school expenses, such as tuition, mandatory fees, books, supplies, computer equipment, software, internet service and, generally, room and board, - Elementary and secondary school tuition of up to \$10,000 per year per student, and - Up to \$10,000 of student loan debt per beneficiary.

-The biggest downside may be that you don't have direct control over investment decisions; you're limited to the options the plan offers.
+One downside is that you don't have direct control over investment decisions; you're limited to the options the plan offers.
 Additionally, for funds already in the plan, you can make changes to your investment options only twice during the year or when you change beneficiaries.
-For these reasons, some taxpayers prefer Coverdell ESAs.
+For these reasons, some taxpayers prefer ESAs.